With thanks to Hubert Auer for introducing me to the game and the players of the Imster Perlaggengilde in Tarrenz.

 When playing to a trick, the cards are not played to the centre of the table but are placed face up in front of the player.
 At the end of the trick they are not gathered up by the winner as in other card games but remain where they are.
 When playing to the next trick, the player will play the new card to the right of the card played to the previous trick, so that as the game continues each player will build a row of face up cards from left to right, and everyone can see all the cards that have been played and the order in which they were played.

-At the end of each trick some players like to push the winning card slightly forward - towards the centre of the table - to make it clearer which player has won each trick.
+At the end of each trick the winning card is pushed slightly forward - towards the centre of the table - to make it clearer which player has won each trick.

-Since Perlaggen are wild, they can be played to any trick, but a player is never forced to play a Perlagg to a trick unless holding no natural cards.
-When playing a Perlagg the player should announce the rank and suit that it represents, and this remains fixed until the next deal.
+Since Perlaggen are wild, they can be played to any trick, but a player is never forced to play a Perlagg to a trick (unless the player has nothing left but Perlaggen).
+When playing a Perlagg the player should baptise it by announcing the rank and suit that it represents, and this fixes its value until the next deal.
 If a Perlagg is led to a trick, the suit it is baptised as determines the suit that must be followed.
 For example if a Perlagg is led and baptised as a trump, the other players must play trumps if they have them.

-There is one restriction: a player who holds a natural card of the suit that was led but chooses to play a Perlagg instead must baptise the Perlagg as a card of the suit led or as a trump.
-It cannot be baptised as a non-trump of a different suit from the lead.
-For example if bells are trump, the Ace of bells is led and you hold the King of bells, but choose to play your Seven of acorns (Perlagg), you must baptise it as a bell, not as some other suit.
+Example.
+Bells are trump and the Ace of bells is led.
+You hold the King of bells, but choose to play your Seven of acorns (Perlagg) instead.
+In this case you must baptise your Perlagg it as a bell, not as some other suit.
 In practice this restriction rarely prevents players from using their Perlaggen as they wish.

 Gleich, Hanger, Spiel